GaloisInc/saw-training/HMAC.rst

 The code's file structure has been reorganized slightly, but the code itself is untouched.

-This task will be approached as if the changes to the 'real' implementation are given, and the goal will be to evolve the relevant specifications to match.
+This task will be approached as if the changes to the "real" implementation are given, and the goal will be to evolve the relevant specifications to match.
 Throughout, take note of the very direct correspondence between the changes to the code and the changes to the specifications - it will help to